Constitution of Nicaragua: Importance of the Constitution of 1987

 The Constitution of 1987 (Constitución Política de 1987) abolished the previous Constitution of 1974 when it was enacted.
 It is in this constitution that patterns of direct democracy begin to emerge.
 This sets it apart from previous constitutions, which primarily concerned themselves with representative democracy.
 While it’s still made clear that Nicaragua is a representative democracy, this constitution also proposes a fourth branch of government, the branch of those electing the representatives.

 This constitution replaced the bicameral Congress, which had existed under previous constitutions, with a unicameral National Assembly.
 The makeup of the National Assembly, first established under the 1984 decree and confirmed by the 1987 constitution, consists of ninety members directly elected by a system of proportional representation plus any unelected presidential or vice presidential candidates who receive a certain percentage of the vote.
 Representatives propose legislation, which is made law by a simple majority of the representatives present if the National Assembly has a quorum.
 However, the executive retained strong powers, especially during national emergencies which allows the president to suspend basic civil liberties and to prepare and approve the national budget.
-The presidential term was reaffirmed as six years and the executive was given the power present the National Assembly with a list of cnadidates for the Supreme Court and choose the head of the Court.
+The presidential term was reaffirmed as six years and the executive was given the power present the National Assembly with a list of candidates for the Supreme Court and choose the head of the Court.
 The justices can only be removed constitutionally "for reasons determined by law".

 This constitution served as the framework for following reforms, and it established policies relevant to modern reforms.
 Article 2 of this constitution made voting, specifically popular vote, the official way of the public to exercise autonomy.
-Although this had been previously mentioned in previous constitutions, it is important to note that this is the first constitution in which direct democracy was established.
+Although this had been previously mentioned in previous constitutions, this is the first constitution in which direct democracy was established.
 Article 46 also echoed previous constitutions, by emphasizing the role of the state in protecting Nicaraguans and recognizing their basic rights.
 The participation of Nicaraguans in their social, political, and economic realms was protected by Article 50, distinctly through equal rights.

-Reform and Democratic Backsliding
+Reform and democratic backsliding

 1995

 In 1990, the election of the opposition leader Violeta Chamorro provided a new opportunity to further democratize the nation.
 Although there was some opposition from the executive branch, 65 amendments were made to the constitution in 1995 that shifted power to the legislative branch, expanded democratic processes, and limited the executive.
 The president was restricted to serve only two nonconsecutive terms which was also lowered from six to five years.
 Another amendment added a second round of voting in presidential elections.
 A runoff election would be required if no one candidate managed to win 45% of the first vote.
 As for other institutional changes, three seats were added to the Supreme Court, raising the number of justices from 9 to 12.
 They also eliminated the military draft and refined language for the established right to private property.